openzoom/tango/README.txt

   0.1 (2008-12-23)
   ----------------
-  ÇFirst release.
-Nothing is new, or everything is new, depending on how you think about it.È -- Google
+  "First release.
+Nothing is new, or everything is new, depending on how you think about it." -- Google